HUSTLE Defense Accelerator Frequently Asked Questions

 How many HUSTLE Defense Accelerator cohorts will take place each year?

-The Griffiss Institute aspires to carry out three (3) consecutive cohorts of 12 weeks each year.
+The Griffiss Institute aspires to carry out three (3) consecutive cohorts of 8 or 12 weeks each year.

 How much equity do I need to give?

-As part of your participation in HUSTLE Defense Accelerator, the Company will grant to the GI a Simple Agreement for Future Equity (the “SAFE”), in the form attached hereto, pursuant to which $21,000 (the agreed-upon value of the services provided to you by GI pursuant to this agreement) will be convertible into equity of the Company as set forth in such SAFE.
+As part of your participation in HUSTLE Defense Accelerator, the Company will grant to Griffiss Institute (GI) a Simple Agreement for Future Equity (the “SAFE”), in the form attached hereto, pursuant to which $21,000 in-kind programming, plus $7,500 per founder (maximum $15,000) for ACCELERATING companies and $14,000 in-kind programming plus $5,000 per founder (maximum $10,000) for ELEVATING, (the agreed-upon value of the services and prize money provided to you by GI pursuant to this agreement), will be convertible into equity of the Company as set forth in such SAFE.
 You further acknowledge that the Company must be organized as either a corporation or limited liability company to facilitate this form of equity grant.
-At the GI’s option to exercise the Pro Rata Agreement, the SAFE may convert to an equity demand at a future time.
+At GI’s option to exercise the Pro Rata Agreement, the SAFE may convert to an equity demand at a future time.

 What happens after I complete the HUSTLE Defense Accelerator?

-How much prize money will cohort teams compete for?
+How much prize money will cohort teams compete for on Demo Day?

 What’s my commitment to the program?

-The HUSTLE Defense Accelerator is a 12-week immersive and intense program that requires you to be fully engaged onsite at the Innovare Advancement Center in Rome, NY.
+The HUSTLE Defense Accelerator is an 8-week or 12-week, depending on your track, immersive and intense program that requires you to be fully engaged onsite at the Innovare Advancement Center in Rome, NY.

 Post Demo Day, there is a 12-month incubation program that requires the winning team to commit to locate/relocate their business in the Mohawk Valley, if not already.
 The Mohawk Valley region is defined by Fulton, Herkimer, Montgomery, Oneida, Otsego, or Schoharie counties.